Reviewed by Matt Hope

 Are you looking at your energy bills with concern and wondering if there is a way to cut costs?
 Many people today are looking to solar panels to provide them with an alternative energy source.
-Solar energy’s status as a renewable resource makes it particularly attractive in the age of climate change, by helping to cut down greenhouse gas emissions from non-renewable energy sources.
+Solar energy’s status as a renewable resource makes it particularly attractive as a way to cut down a home’s greenhouse gas emissions.

 Comparing the costs of electricity monthly is only part of the equation, however.
 You’ll also need to take into account the installation cost of your solar energy system.